Keren, Eritrea: Demographics

 As of 2016, Keren has a population of around 120,000 inhabitants.
-Residents belong to various, mainly Afroasiatic-speaking ethnic groups, of which the Bilen people, Tigre people and Tigrinya people.
+Residents belong to various, mainly Afroasiatic-speaking ethnic groups, of which the Tigrinya people, Bilen people and Tigre people.

 Climate

 Keren has a hot semi-arid climate (Köppen BSh), with two main seasons.
 There is a short monsoonal wet season from June to September and a length dry season covering the rest of the year.
 Vis-à-vis most hot semi-arid climates in northern Africa like those of Niamey or N'Djamena, Keren's climate is much less extreme due to the city's higher altitude.
 Nonetheless, in the period between March and mid-June immediately before the wet season begins, afternoon temperatures still average over 33.1 C for around four months.
-Following the wet season, temperatures remain very warm to hot during the day, but during the mornings become comfortably cool.
+Following the wet season, temperatures remain very warm to hot during the day, but the mornings become comfortably cool.